DabTheMatt/balance/README.md

 Balance is a simple application that compares the value of a thing with the value of other categories such as humanitarian aid, heritage conservation, supporting grassroots initiatives.

+You can find the app here: [Balance App](https://dabthematt.github.io/balance/).

 Balance gives the opportunity to learn about organizations and programs that help others and care for the natural environment.

 We are currently looking for help to develop the application: